e-vinci/web3-2025/src/data/post/course-lessons/lesson-1-refresh.md

   - Verify they appear in GET `/expenses`
   - Call POST `/expenses/reset`
   - Verify the data has been reset to initial state
-- Add proper error handling for file operation failures.
+- Add proper error handling for file operation failures: log to console and respond with a 500 http code.

 ### 6. Connect Frontend to Backend